ambanum/disinfo.quaidorsay.fr/_pages/encyclopedia/facebook-ad-library.md

 2019-05-27 16-23-19 | 9277 | 2 | 13
 2019-05-27 16-30-54 | 9277 | 0 | 0

 For example, we can count 13 ads on May 16th and 14 ads on May 20th promoting or criticizing a French MEP candidate for the EU elections.
-On May 27th, only 2 of these ads are still visible through both the search engine and the API.
+Such advertisements are [illegal in France](https://disinfo.quaidorsay.fr/encyclopedia/qualification/tools#publicité-politique-en-période-électorale).
+On May 27th, however, only 2 of these ads are still visible through both the search engine and the API.

+To put it otherwise, **Facebook removed 31% of ads in the French library over the week of the European parliamentary elections, including at least 12 ads that were illegal under French law**.
+This fundamentally questions the usefulness of such a tool to investigate foreign interference and study the impact of political advertisement.

 Here are some examples of ads that were removed between May 20th and May 27th: